Construction begins on $36M sports complex in Kansas City’s Northland

 It will be operated by Sporting Fields Athletics, a division of Sporting KC.

-All ten fields will be lighted with parking, trail connections, an inclusive playground for kids who face challenges, and a field house with restrooms and concessions.
+All 10 fields will be lighted with parking, trail connections, an inclusive playground for kids who face challenges, and a field house with restrooms and concessions.

 “It’s just going to be a catalyst for growth, for economic development up here, because the things that will come with these soccer fields are going to be tremendous,” said Councilwoman Teresa Loar, who led the campaign for the project.
 “We will have hotels.
 We’ll have restaurants, we will have retail.
 We will have a lot more entertainment.
 That’s what these fields will bring into Kansas City,”

-The 76-acre sports complex already is seeing a $375-millon dollar multi-use development around it that will include housing, retail and office space.
+The 76-acre sports complex already is seeing a $375 million dollar multi-use development around it that will include housing, retail and office space.

 The sports complex is only a 10 minute drive from KCI Airport and boosters promise that it will draw tournaments and visitors from across the nation to play in Kansas City.